-In addition to the income tax exemptions under domestic legislation, double taxation treaties may provide for other types of income to be exempt from Swiss taxation (but nonetheless relevant to determine the applicable tax rate; so-called "exemption with progression").
+In addition to the income tax exemptions under domestic legislation, double taxation treaties may provide for other types of income to be exempt from Swiss taxation (but nonetheless reportable and relevant to determine the applicable tax rate; so-called "exemption with progression").
 These may include the compensation for board memberships in foreign companies or income from employment activities abroad.
 The gross amount of taxable income in Switzerland may be further reduced by various deductions, such as for debt interest, charitable donations, contributions into qualifying pension plans or deductions for professional expenses or wealth management.

 The applicable tax rate depends on a number of factors.
 Income tax rates are progressive and vary depending on the canton and, within a canton, on the specific municipality of residence.
-On a federal level, income from qualifying participations can benefit from a 40% reduction of the tax basis.
-Some cantons have introduced a similar dividend relief system, while others provide relief through a reduced tax rate.
-Following a referendum held on 19 May 2019, Switzerland adopted the Federal Act on Tax Reform and AHV Financing, which introduced reforms including increased dividend taxation, according to which dividend inclusion for individuals will rise to 70% at federal level and to at least 50% at cantonal level (with the cantons free to increase the inclusion ratio even further).
-The new provisions are expected to come into force on 1 January 2020.
+Following a referendum held on 19 May 2019, Switzerland adopted the Federal Act on Tax Reform and AHV Financing.
+Reforms included increased dividend taxation.
+Dividend inclusion for individuals today amounts to 70% at federal level and to at least 50% at cantonal level (with the cantons free to increase the inclusion ratio even further).

-In 2019, the ordinary effective income tax rate for unmarried persons without children or church affiliation at maximum progression ranges between 22.7% to 45%.
+In 2022, the ordinary effective income tax rate for unmarried persons without children or church affiliation at maximum progression, including federal income tax, ranges between 22.2% (Zug) to 45% (Geneva).